Guest post from Marci of Our Heavenly Home:

 - Head for a local kid or school theater for a play

-- Your favorite movies (on dvd or blu-ray of course) from your childhood
+- Your favorite movies (on DVD or Blu-ray of course) from your childhood

 - Gymnastics Class for 1 Session